kana4/bioinformatics_rust_book/src/3_4_Semicolons.md

 You'll also hear about these languages being really fast and super efficient.
 In essence, almost all computing relies on these languages.
 <!--
 <a href="./7_List_Of_Bioinformatics_Tools.md" target="_blank">List of Bioinformatics Tools</a> -->
+We also have to change directory to the home folder and type `cargo build bioinfo`, in addition to also running the program with `./target/debug/bioinfo`.
+What does all of this mean?
+Don't worry, we'll break it down in the next section.
 ## Note 2
 There's an incredible number of data structures and types in Rust, with each one having specific trade offs.
 Don't worry about it and just stick to Vec<u8> for now.
 We can build on the shoulders of giants with the core and standard library.